thomahn3/solana-calculator/README.md

 ## Limtitations
 Since its using SOL/USDC the average buy price isn't exact to USD but its pretty close and won't affect overall gains and losses too considerably.
+Additionally, I can't retrieve CU limit or CU budget to calcualte the priority fees on the solanaFM api and cbf paying $199/month for solscan api.

 ## Installation
 1. Install dependencies